Bootstrapping Code Translation with Weighted Multilanguage Exploration: Classification of Translation Errors

 \section{Classification of Translation Errors}

-To analyze how \methodname alters the model’s translation behavior, we categorize translation errors into four primary types: \begin{compactitem} \item \textbf{Logical inconsistency:} The translated code exhibits different runtime behavior or logic compared to the source code;
+To analyze how \methodname alters the model’s translation behavior, we categorize translation errors into four primary types: \begin{itemize} \item \textbf{Logical inconsistency:} The translated code exhibits different runtime behavior or logic compared to the source code;

 \item \textbf{Syntactic invalidity:} The generated code violates the grammatical rules of the target programming language and fails to compile or parse;

 \item \textbf{API misuse:} Inappropriate usage of APIs in the target language, such as using deprecated functions, wrong argument order, or non-existent library calls;